Research integrity: ALLEA code – European Code of Conduct for Research Integrity

 The European Code of Conduct for Research Integrity, is better known in the research community as the “ALLEA code”, simply because it was drafted by All European Academies (ALLEA), the European Federation of Academies of Sciences and Humanities.

 The code was originally published in 2011 and got a first major revision in 2017.
-For the future more regular (but probably less radical) updates will be provided, starting one in 2023.
+The code had another revision in 2023.

-Besides in English, the code is translated in 21 other languages.
+The code is written in English and translated in many other (non-) European languages.
 All of them can be consulted here.

 4 principles and many norms